FarokhC/DistributedNodeAndMessageQueue/README.md

 * Next, start the client server using the command, `python -m cProfile clientA.py > client_output.txt`

-* To monitor elapsed time and memory consumption, run clientA.py, `python -m cProfile clientA.py > cprofile_output.txt` and `python -m memory_profiler clientA.py > memory_output.txt`.
+* To monitor elapsed time and memory consumption for server, add `@profile` the line before functions in run serverC.py.
+Then run commands, `python -m cProfile serverC.py > cprofile_output.txt` and `python -m memory_profiler serverC.py > memory_output.txt`.
 Open cprofile_output.txt and memory_output.txt to see results.

 * You will see that the textMessage specified in clientA.py's code will be passed to middlemanB.py, and printed.
 The message will then be passed to serverC.py and printed there too.